We've reviewed the latest independent research to come up with our list of the best pet insurance for cats and kittens in 2021.

 What does cat insurance cost?

-The average annual premium paid for pet insurance by UK cat owners is £205 - equating to just over £17 per month (source: Key Note).
-But you might pay much more or much less than this, depending on the 3 factors that influence the cost.
+The average annual premium paid for pet insurance by UK cat owners is around £150 - equating to £12.50 a month, based one year worth of data from Bought By Many cat insurance policies.
+But you might pay much more or less than this.

 - Your cat's breed.
 Pedigree cats are more expensive to insure than moggies.

 - Your cat's age.
-Older pets cats typically cost more than younger cats to insure.
+Older pets cats typically cost more than kittens to insure.

 - Your postcode.
 Cat insurance costs more in the parts of the UK where vet prices are highest - particularly London & South East England.